EncouragingProgrammer/ecs_jousting_robot/change_rf_addresses.md

 ---

 #### **Materials Needed**:
-- A computer with Arduino IDE installed (version 1.8.X recommended).
+- A computer with Arduino IDE installed.
 - USB cables for connecting the car and remote control boards.
+    - NOTE: We had issues connecting to the car arduino boards using a USB-C to USB-C cable from a Mac computer.
+If you are having trouble connecting to the board (Board should light up), try a different cable, or different computer.
 - The project files:
   - `05.1_RF24_Remote_Controller.ino` (for the remote).
   - `05.5_One_Code_Multifunctional_RF24_Remote_Car.ino` (for the car).